wang-russell/rsm/README.md

 Application defined OAM API
 ---
-application Module must implement *OamReqCallBack* function, and invoke *RegisterOamModule* to register self *OamReqCallBack=fn(op:E_RSM_OAM_OP,url:&String,param:&String)->oam_cmd_resp_t*
+application Module must implement *OamReqCallBack* function, and invoke *RegisterOamModule* to register itself *OamReqCallBack=fn(op:E_RSM_OAM_OP,url:&String,param:&String)->oam_cmd_resp_t*

 ///register a module callback, urls is a list of rest api url, the prefix /rsm and id following a "?" are not included